Skip to main content

 How to pack orders for door-to-door pick up

 As a shef, you are responsible for ensuring your food reaches the customer at a safe temperature (between 33°F and 41°F).
+This means all food needs to be quickly cooled after preparation and held at this temperature throughout the entire delivery process, until your customer receives their order.
 For this reason, we recommend using insulated bags to package your orders, packed with frozen-solid water bottles or ice packs as needed.
+Failure to use materials that keep your orders at a safe temperature during delivery may result in not being paid for the order, or potential deactivation of your Shef account.

 You will package each order in it's own delivery bag.
 There will be a delivery driver for each separate order.
 Your customer's name appears on each label, so make sure all your labels match the customer's name for each bag and that you are handing the delivery driver the correct customer's order when they show up.